SagLab-CERVO/Calcium_analysis_in_NSC/README.md

 ## Features and methods included:

-* manual ROI drawing for soma and background - manual background correction is most suitable for the data from slices with uneven background
+* Manual ROI drawing for soma and background - manual background correction is most suitable for the data from slices with uneven background

-* peak detection - threshold based algorithm(during the first round mean value is determined and threshold is *mean+ n(2 by default)x standard deviation*, peaks that are found after threshold application are deleted and mean+n x std is recalculated) repeated 3 times
+* Peak detection - threshold based algorithm(during the first round mean value is determined and threshold is *mean+ n(2 by default)x standard deviation*, peaks that are found after threshold application are deleted and mean+n x std is recalculated) repeated 3 times
-* manual addition and removal of detected peaks in interactive window (see figure below for example)
+* Manual addition and removal of detected peaks in interactive window (see figure below for example)

-* the output parameters are mean **frequency** and **amplitude** of the calcium events
+* The output parameters are mean **frequency** and **amplitude** of the calcium events

 ## Dependencies:
 * Image processing toolbox